Melfi: Early history and Middle Ages

 Inhabited by the Daunians and Lucanians, under the Romans, Melfi was included in the area of the colony of Venusia, founded in 291 BC.
 After the fall of Western Roman Empire, Melfi gained importance in the Middle Ages as a strategic point between areas controlled by the Byzantines and those controlled by the Lombards.

 Melfi was captured several times by the struggling powers of the region, until it was assigned to the Norman leader William I of Hauteville.
 The Hauteville family started from here their conquest of southern Italy, which, in the early 12th century, led to the creation of the Kingdom of Sicily.

 In 1059 Melfi became the capital of the Duchy of Apulia.
-Papal councils were held in the city in the same year and in 1109.
+Papal councils were held in the city in the same year, in 1089, and in 1109.
 In 1231, Emperor Frederick II proclaimed the Constitutions of Melfi (or Constitutiones Augustales) here, reinforcing control over his ever-expanding territory.
 He created a bureaucracy of paid officials, who among other things imposed a tax system on the local feudal rulers, who resented it but could not resist.

 Later, the town shared the fate of the entire Kingdom of Naples, falling into a long period of decline.
 Under the Angevin crown, Charles II ordered the castle to be renovated and enlarged, making it the official residence of his wife Mary of Hungary.

 Modern history

-During the war between Francis I of France and Charles V of Spain for the Kingdom of Naples, the French army headed by Odet de Foix sieged Melfi in March 1528, slaying about 3.000 people, without sparing women or children.
+During the war between Francis I of France and Charles V of Spain for the Kingdom of Naples, the French army headed by Odet de Foix besieged Melfi in March 1528, slaying about 3.000 people, without sparing women or children.

 Beating the French occupation, Charles V gave to Andrea Doria the title of Prince of Melfi, for having successfully fought for his cause.
 His family held the city until the end of the feudal system and maintained properties and estates until the agrarian reform in the middle of the 20th century.

 During the Parthenopean Republic, proclaimed in 1799, Melfi was controlled by the republicans until the arrival of the sanfedisti headed by the cardinal Fabrizio Ruffo on May 29 of the same year.
 Unlike other centers, Ruffo was able to prevent the sack of Melfi, although many revolutionaries died in prisons, probably due to diseases or abuses.

 After the Italian unification, Melfi was involved in a bloody civil war labeled as brigandage and was occupied by the peasant army of Carmine Crocco on April 15, 1861; in order to restore the Bourbon government of Francis II in the Vulture area.